 We are focused on developing the whole artist.
 Our mission is focused on addressing the problematic issue of artists being unprepared for life’s realities while being a creative.
 Many artists face homelessness, depression as well as drastic ups and downs socially and financially through the gig lifestyle.

 We understand why many parents encourage their artists to have a “back up plan” when they leave home.
 However, we believe a "Plan B" is encouraged because a concrete Plan A is not in place.

 As we develop artists, we train with the expectation our artists will fall in love with their craft.
 As they do, we want to ensure as they learn their craft, they equally learn how to remain creative and flourish through life’s eventualities.

 To develop an artist's ability to function with artistic viability, practical faith in Christ, financial independence and creative interchangeability in order to solve the “starving artist” dilemma.

 Through art and life planning, we inspire creative entrepreneurs from children to adults.
 We provided art and life planning classes, events, tools and resources for artists to learn and execute their craft for their short and long term goals.

 The personal work of Tamyia “Tugené” Davis, DIS is a result of her dance, business and creative work experiences for more than 20 years.
-Dancing since the age of two, African dance quickly became the strongest interest for Tugené once she got a taste of it as a high schooler then as her college career began at Howard University.
+African dance quickly became the strongest interest for Tugené once she got a taste of it in high school and through her college career.

-A BFA graduate as an Art Administrator she is well versed from the arts to business.
+A BFA graduate as an Art Administrator, she is well versed from the arts to business.
 In 2015 she became an insurance broker and in six months gained over 100 clients.
+She has since focused her insurance clientele on helping artist secure their life, assets and maintain their health coverage.
 She enjoys hosting large scale events from 500-10,000 event-goers.

 Needless to say, she is very ambitious.
-She loves being a mom of two daughters, the wife of a screenwriter, baking and learning French.
+She loves being a mother, wife, lover of most things sweet and learning French.